 Spaces in Archbee are what you may think of as grouping documents under a single scope: like a team, a project, or a hosted Space ready to be published to a custom domain.
 Spaces are a foundational element for your product knowledge management that acts as a top-level container for documents you create in Archbee.
 Here is how you can create Spaces in Archbee.

 Use spaces to organize your documentation around teams or topics.

 Each space has a document tree that contains documents, and each document can have 0-n children documents.

-Each account is associated to a Organization which has by default the following spaces:
+Each account is associated with an Organization which has, by default, the following spaces: